-Upon completion of the analysis, the department shall issue a letter to the owner communicating the results of the analysis including the dam break inundation zone map, stipulating the department's finding regarding hazard potential classification based on the information available to the department, and explaining what the owner needs to do procedurally with this information to be compliant with the requirements of the Dam Safety Act (B§ 10.1-604 et seq.) and this chapter.
+Upon completion of the analysis, the department shall issue a letter to the owner communicating the results of the analysis, stipulating the department's finding regarding hazard potential classification based on the information available to the department, and explaining what the owner needs to do procedurally with this information to be complaint with the requirements of the Dam Safety Act (§ 10.1-604 et seq.) and this article.